What is an FSA?

 What are the benefits of an FSA?

 Healthcare costs in the U.S. continue to rise, with consumers shouldering more of the costs of their care.
 An FSA can help make a consumer’s predictable annual medical expenses more affordable by using pre-tax dollars to pay for them.
-In fact, American consumers can save 30% on out-of-pocket medical costs by using an FSA.
+In fact, American consumers can save 30% on out-of-pocket medical costs by using this account.

 What can I use my FSA for?

-What is an FSA rollover and an FSA grace period?
+What is an FSA rollover and grace period?

 Every year, the government sets an FSA rollover amount.
-This means consumers can carry over a certain amount of unused FSA dollars from the previous year into their next year’s FSA, if their employer writes that measure into their plan.
-The FSA rollover amount increased this year, with consumers now able to roll over up to $550 of unused 2020 FSA funds into 2021.
+This means consumers can carry over a certain amount of unused account dollars from the previous year into the next year, if their employer writes that measure into their plan.
+The FSA rollover amount increased this year, with consumers now able to roll over up to $550 of unused 2020 funds into 2021.

-Employers can also offer an FSA grace period – a few additional months of the next plan year during which consumers can spend their unused FSA dollars from the previous year.
-Typically, an FSA grace period is two-and-a-half months, with consumers able to use the previous year’s unused fund until March 15 of the next year.
+Employers can also offer a grace period – a few additional months of the next plan year during which consumers can spend their unused account dollars from the previous year.
+Typically, the grace period is two-and-a-half months, with consumers able to use the previous year’s unused fund until March 15 of the next year.

 FSA limits and rules